ENTERTAINMENT NEWS

 Arnold Subtly Replies Hammer For Defending Shatta Wale (Screenshot)

-After Arnold's near-fight with Shatta Wale on UTV's United Showbiz over the weekend, Hammer chastised him in a lengthy Facebook post.
+After Arnold's near-fight with Shatta Wale on UTV's United Showbiz over the weekend, chastised him in a lengthy Facebook post.

 Arnold's usage of the word “confused” to characterize Shatta Wale, according to him, was not the finest.